Kidney Cancer

 -

-Some of your treatments might affect your appetite and your ability to chew and swallow.
-If you are having problems eating, or if you do not have an appetite, meet with a diet and nutrition specialist (dietitian).
+Some of your treatments may affect your appetite and your ability to chew and swallow.
+If you have problems eating, or if you do not have an appetite, meet with an expert in diet and nutrition (dietitian).

 - If you have side effects that affect eating, it may help to: